Philipbear/msbuddy/docs/paramset.rst

     # create a Buddy object with the specified parameter set
     buddy = Buddy(buddy_param_set)

+Note that the ``halogen`` parameter is set to ``False`` by default.
+If you are working with halogenated compounds, you will need to set this to ``True`` to enable halgoen atoms in molecular formula annotation.

 For more information on the parameters, see :class:`msbuddy.BuddyParamSet`.